 1. Bath Bombs and Beauty Treats

 Help your friends and family members feel like #quaranqueens with a basket of bath bombs and beauty treats.
-Lush Cosmetics is a great place to start with a variety of holiday gifts to send during quarantine like Fairy Christmas, Dreaming of Christmas, Season’s Greetings and more.
-Including an assortment of colorful bath and beauty goods like shower gels, bath bombs, and lotions, each box is sure to pamper your lucky friend.
+Lush Cosmetics is a great place to start with a variety of holiday gifts to send during quarantine, including specially designed, packed and wrapped gift sets.
+With an assortment of colorful bath and beauty goods like shower gels, bath bombs, and lotions, each box is sure to pamper your lucky friend.

 2. Cheeseboard/Charcuterie Board

 Ideal for date nights at home, a stylish cheeseboard won’t just add some yum to your friend’s night in; it will probably end up on their next Insta story too.
 We’re fans of the Bambusi Cheeseboard and Knife Set, made from premium, long-lasting bamboo.
 It even comes with a drawer and cutlery set, and scooped edges for crackers and meats.

 3. Hot Pot Set

 For the friend who misses their favorite hot pot spot, give them everything they need to do hot pot at home.
 The Sonya Electric Hotpot allows for Shabu Shabu and grilling in one convenient place and comes with two strainer ladles.